mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ![Sentinel Rule Submission](./images/Sentinel-Rule-Submission.png 'Sentinel Rule Submission')

-Create rule templates

 Additionally, you can create the rule not only on the data connectors page but also on the “Analytics” blade.
 See an example below when you go to the “Rule Templates” tab and filter data sources by “Azure Defender for IoT (Preview)”.

 ![Sentinel Analytics Screen](./images/Sentinel-Analytics-Screen.png 'Sentinel Rule Submission')

-Task 3: Acknowledge Alerts and Re-run PCAPs
+*Step 3*: Acknowledge Alerts and Re-run PCAPs
 Go back to your browser interface and acknowledge all of the alerts.
 The reason we are doing this is so we can re-run the alerts to show how they are sent and analyzed by Sentinel.
 1. Navigate to the Alerts Page
 2. Click the double check box